tanghus/tal/README.md

 	git submodule update --init
 	 </pre>

-3. From your browser go to the ownCloud apps page (`/settings/apps.php`) and enable the "TAL Page Templates for ownCloud" app.
+3. From your browser go to the ownCloud apps page (`/index.php/settings/apps`) and enable the "TAL Page Templates for ownCloud" app.

-4. Go to the Personal page (`/settings/personal.php`) and check if the installation has succeeded.
+4. Go to the Admin page (`/index.php/settings/admin`) and check if the installation has succeeded.
 You will find a section with a link to the manual.